Goblin57/GitHub-ESBMC-Action/README.md

 ## Inputs

-lsverifier_options (optional): give the CLI options to be used with LSVerifier.
+lsverifier_options (optional): give the options to be used with LSVerifier.

 ## Usage